 7. Bernie Kosar

-During most of his time in Cleveland, the Browns had a balanced offensive attack, so Kosar wasn’t expected to carry the entire offensive load.
+During most of Kosar's time in Cleveland, the Browns had a balanced offensive attack, so he wasn’t expected to carry the entire offensive load.
 However, he did post some outstanding statistical seasons.
 In just his second NFL season, he passed for 3,854 yards and 17 touchdowns to lead Cleveland to a 12-4 record and their first trip to a conference championship game in 17 years.
 He spent nine seasons with the Browns before finally earning a Super Bowl ring as the backup quarterback for the Cowboys in 1993.

 6. Roman Gabriel